Wednesday’s ‘General Hospital’ Spoilers: Kim Reaches Out And Neil Nudges Alexis

 The preview for Wednesday’s episode shared via Twitter reveals that Kim will make a phone call to someone.
 General Hospital spoilers indicate that she will note that the call is connected to her son Oscar, but it isn’t clear whom she is calling.

 Kim looks quite serious as she makes this call, and there are several possible directions this call could head.
-It may be that Kim is simply making calls designed to wraps up matters related to Oscar and prepare for his memorial service.
+It may be that Kim is simply making calls designed to wrap up matters related to Oscar and prepare for his memorial service.
 He approached Ned and Olivia about handling things, but Kim will still have difficult tasks to handle as well.

 It could also be that she is reaching out to Shiloh, as the Dawn of Day leader had been involved with helping Oscar for a short time and had approached Kim during one of his hospitalizations.
 Kim wasn’t pleased with Shiloh’s presence, but she may have some questions for the DOD head.